• Skip to primary navigation

 “Ms. Marshall, have you ever considered having Caleb tested to see if he’s gifted?
 His test scores show that he’s extremely bright and maybe underserved in the general classroom.”

-I thought to myself, “Lady, my former colleagues thought my son was a little criminal!”
+I thought to myself, “Lady, my former colleagues didn’t say anything like this about my son!”

 To make a long story short, I had him evaluated and sure enough, his math and reading scores were off the charts.
 His new teacher was extremely kind in helping us transition smoothly.